 After the six weekdays, on the Sabbath, the same Messenger of the LORD, who formerly appeared to Moses in the burning bush, called Him to come up into the cloud to the top of Mt.
 Sinai to meet with Him face to face and receive the Ten Commandments.

 In the parallel Transfiguration experience, Jesus Christ, the same “Messenger of the LORD” who “became flesh,” took Peter, James, and John up into the mountain.
 This was also after the six weekdays reckoned by Moses, on the Sabbath day, into the thick cloud.
 In doing so, the repeated patterns from Moses’ and Elijah’s Mt.
 Sinai experiences with the Son of God were being intentionally duplicated.
-This showed that the resurrection and Christ’s Kingdom will arrive after six millennia, and will occur on the Seventh Day, the Sabbath.
+This pattern implies that the first resurrection and Christ’s Kingdom will arrive after six millennia, and will occur on the Seventh Day, the Sabbath just as Paul indicated in Hebrews 4.

 In the second chapter, Peter warned his readers of the many false teachers who would bring in damnable heresies and lead many Christians away from the true Hope.
 He then reminded his readers again of the trustworthiness of the testimonies of Moses, the prophets, Jesus, and His Apostles.